dij0s/PETAL/thesis/bachelor_thesis.typ

 - The aggregated query: a summary that combines all available context from the current conversation and the previous query into a single one.
 - The conversation type: identifies the conversational context ; "new_analysis" (fresh query), "correction_request" (user questions the accuracy of a previous response) or 'follow_up' (user requests additional detail or expansion on the same topic).
 - The need for clarification: defines whether more information is needed to understand what users wants (e.g., missing location, unclear intent, or vague request).
-- The needs for memoization: specifies if the user provided explicit preferences, corrections to assumptions, or scope refinements that should be remembered for future queries (for e.g. the format used to summarize the retrieved data or only considering a single aspect from certain datapoints).
+- The needs for memoization: specifies if the user provided explicit preferences, corrections to assumptions, or scope refinements that should be remembered for future queries (for e.g. the format used to summarize the retrieved data or only considering a single aspect from certain data points).

 Implementation-wise, the output of the language model is constrained to a single Pydantic#footnote("https://docs.pydantic.dev/latest/") data schema.
 While these models typically generate natural language responses, these complex multi-agent systems benefit from a structured output format that can easily be further processed.